Konstantin-create/DataStructures/README.md

 # DataStructures
-In this repo im going to create some data structures
+In this repository, I tried to create classes of data structures based on basic data classes (lists, dictionaries, tuples, sets)